Service Requests

 Create a Service Request when:

-• A technician notices something during a PM visit
+• A technician spots something during a PM visit that needs follow-up

 • Any unscheduled work is needed